Why is fire safety training so important for your employees?

 Get Trained with MedPro’s Online Compliance Portal

 Don’t have the MedPro online compliance portal yet but want to get your team trained on fire safety?
 Good news!
-MedPro is currently offering a free month of access to our online portal if you sign up now.
-Call or click now to learn more about the portal and how to get your team enrolled, trained, certified and safe.
+MedPro Disposal is currently offering a free month of access to our online portal if you sign up now.
+Call or click now to learn more about the portal and how to get your team enrolled, trained, certified, and safe.

 Image: By Barry Bahler (This image is from the FEMA Photo Library.)
 [Public domain], via Wikimedia Commons